 Now, open up kustomize/azure/postgres.yaml.
 In the azure section, you will see something similar to:

-'''

-azure:

-container: "<YOUR_AZURE_CONTAINER>"
+azure: container: "<YOUR_AZURE_CONTAINER>"

-'''

 Again, replace these values with the values that match your Azure configuration.
+If you are deploying to OpenShift, ensure to set spec.openshift to true.

 When your configuration is saved, you can deploy your cluster: